Aerial view of a damaged roof with missing shingles, exposing the underlayment, and debris nearby.

 What Time of Year Is the Cheapest to Replace a Roof?

-In general, the cheapest time to replace roof shingles is during the early winter.
+during the early winter.
 That's because the demand is lower at this time, and roofing contractors will offer more competitive prices.
 Scheduling a project is also easier during winter.

 That said, scheduling a roof replacement in winter does come with some challenges, such as weather delays.
 Some materials are also harder to install in freezing temperatures, though most contractors know how to handle that.